Plainmoor: History

 Torquay Town and Babbacombe finally merged and became Torquay United (again) in 1921.
-In 1927 United were elected into Division Three South of the Football League.
+In 1927, United were elected into Division Three South of the Football League.

-A new wooden grandstand costing £150 (around £8,958.33 today) was erected for United's inaugural season in the Football League; it had previously stood at Buckfastleigh Racecourse, where its twin can still be seen today.
+A new wooden grandstand, costing £150 (around £8,958.33 today), was erected for United's inaugural season in the Football League.
+It had previously stood at Buckfastleigh Racecourse, where its twin can still be seen today.
 The roof of the stand was blown off during a gale in 1930.

-Very little changed for the next fifty years as the ground saw generations of supporters move through its turnstiles.
-During the 1954–55 season over 21,000 fans watched Torquay's 0–1 defeat at the hands of Huddersfield Town.
-The same season also saw United become one of the first lower division clubs to introduce floodlights to their ground.
+Very little changed for the next 50 years as the ground saw generations of supporters move through its turnstiles.
+During the 1954–55 season, over 21,000 fans watched Torquay's 0–1 defeat at the hands of Huddersfield Town.
+The same season also saw United become one of the first lower division clubs to install floodlights at their ground.

 David Webb came to Plainmoor in 1984 and prompted a few cosmetic changes to the terracing.
 Then on 16 May 1985, just six days after the Bradford City stadium fire, a third of the old grandstand was destroyed during an early morning blaze.
 Nobody was hurt, but as a result, the ground's capacity fell to below 5,000.
 In the few years after the fire the ground saw little change.
 At one point the manager's office and changing rooms were situated in a couple of portable cabins behind the old Mini Stand.

-During the late 1980s and throughout the 1990s, Plainmoor has finally seen some major changes.
-The old Mini Stand made way for the all-seating Family Stand, which also houses offices, the boardroom and the club shop, as well as the pub and restaurant Boots and Laces, and the 200 Club bar.
+During the late 1980s and throughout the 1990s, Plainmoor finally saw some major changes.
+The old Mini Stand made way for the all-seated Family Stand, which houses offices, the boardroom and the club shop, as well as the pub and restaurant Boots and Laces, and the 200 Club bar.

-The Cowshed, made out of corrugated iron and wood, was replaced at the Ellacombe end of the ground by the old mini-stand, while a TV gantry sits on top of the popular side stand.
+The Cowshed, at the Ellacombe end of the ground and made out of corrugated iron and wood, was replaced by the old mini-stand, while a TV gantry sits on top of the popular side stand.
 Also, in time for the beginning of the 2000–01 season, the new Sparkworld Stand was opened to accommodate away fans.

-The main stand that was originally from Buckfastleigh Racecourse was demolished in the autumn of 2011 and accordingly the ground capacity was reduced.
-A new stand filling the complete length of the pitch, unlike the previous stand, was erected during the 2011–2012 season and opened in August 2012, in time for the start of the following season.
-It was named Bristow's Bench after the late former director, Paul Bristow who supported the club financially after a lottery win.
-In December 2012 a big screen was installed between the popular side and the away end.
+The main stand, that was originally from Buckfastleigh Racecourse, was demolished in the autumn of 2011 and the ground capacity was reduced.
+A new stand, filling the complete length of the pitch, unlike the previous stand, was erected during the 2011–2012 season and opened in August 2012, in time for the start of the following season.
+It was named Bristow's Bench after the late former director, Paul Bristow, who supported the club financially after a lottery win.
+In December 2012, a big screen was installed between the popular side and the away end.

-On 15 September 2014, Torquay United announced a four-year deal with local company Launa Windows to rename Plainmoor to 'The Launa Windows Stadium', presumably in an effort to increase revenue.
+On 15 September 2014, Torquay United announced a four-year deal with local company Launa Windows to rename Plainmoor as "The Launa Windows Stadium", presumably in an effort to increase revenue.
+The stadium reverted to its traditional name in 2018.